cognitedata/toolkit/cognite_toolkit/cognite_modules/experimental/README.md

-# Experimental module folder
+# EXPERIMENTAL modules

 This folder contains experimental modules.
-These modules are not supported by Cognite and are not guaranteed to work.
+These modules are not supported by Cognite.

 They are used to test new features and ideas.
-They may be removed at any time.
+They may be removed at any time or promoted to a stable module.